restraint-harness/restraint/docs/plugins.rst

 --------------

 These plugins will only be executed if the task runs beyond its expected time limit.
-Restraint currently ships with two plugins:
+Restraint currently ships with three plugins:

-* 01_sysinfo - Collect information about the system, issues sysrq m, t and w.
+* 10_localwatchdog - uploads the resultoutputfile.log of the running task.
+* 20_sysinfo - Collects and uploads system information.

+  * Uploads system log which contains a collection of system information such as slabinfo, list of blocked tasks derived from ``sysrq m, t and w``, and pre-existing system log messages.
+Depending if journalctl exists, file journalctl or /var/log/messages is uploaded.
+  * Uploads ps-lwd.log which contains a verbose list of running processes.
+  * Uploads dmesg log if it contains any output.
-  Uploads slabinfo and /var/log/messages.
-It will also upload any logs listed in $TESTPATH/logs2get.
+  * Uploads user logs listed in $TESTPATH/logs2get.

 * 99_reboot - Simply reboots the system to try and get the system back to a sane state.